 How to compare vendor quotes

-A serious buying process starts by checking quote quality, not just headline price.
+Before approving a quote, check quote quality, not just headline price.

-Ask these questions before you sign
+Ask these before you sign

 - What is included in compliance implementation, testing, and launch support?